steipete/PSAlertView/README.md

 PSAlertView & PSActionSheet
 =============

+Update: Look into the more modern [PSTAlertController](https://github.com/steipete/PSTAlertController) instead.

 Block-based subclasses for UIActionSheet and UIAlertView, extracted from the commercial [PSPDFKit PDF framework](http://PSPDFKit.com), because I love open source.

 PSAlertView uses ARC and is tested with Xcode 5.1.1 (iOS 6.0+)